If Pennsylvania is the premier destination for east coast gambling, then Parx Casino is undoubtedly its crown jewel.

 Parx may be a reluctant participant in Pennsylvania’s online gambling industry, but that doesn’t mean it will put out a substandard product — quite the opposite.

 Fearful of losing its stranglehold on the Philadelphia casino market, expect Parx to come out firing with a stellar online product, an aggressive promotional schedule, and tons of opportunities for players to earn comps and discounts at its land-based casino.

 Will Parx be numero uno in PA?
 It’s difficult to say, as other nearby casinos could give it a run for its money.
-That being said, Parx will hardly be a poor choice for PA online casino and poker players, and due to its brand recognition and commitment, may just capture the early market share lead.
+That being said, Parx will hardly be a poor choice for PA online casino and poker players, and due to its brand recognition and commitment, may just capture the early market share lead this July.

 Subscribe to our list and we’ll alert you when internet gambling goes live in PA.